molecule/molecule.github.io/_post_drafts/CS260B - RR16 - Citizen Science.md

 Are the particular apps that came out of this important?
 Or is the more interesting part **what** the crowds are coming up with?
 In other words: this is an interesting way to gauge the concerns and desires of the broader community, which could inform designs by entrepreneurs, researchers, or government bodies.
 Ok, maybe I"m just cantankerous...

 I appreciated the section on Social Media Literacy and the Need-Understanding gap!

+The Related Work identifies ways in which gatekeeping behaviors limit participation in the creation of technological artifacts.
+But on the other side: I don't want some random person who's brand-new to C++ to contribute to my project.
+In other words, there's a difference between gate-keeping and just having standards or expectations.
+And even though I'm drawn to direct action on society, I find myself wondering if that's the best role for researchers?
+Isn't that more a social worker's or activist's job?

+I do find myself drawn to the idea that consumers of technology should be able to influence the design of the systems we use (for instance: I'd love to have more control over how facebook operates).

+THe authors emphasize a "democratic process" but in democracies we elect leaders who appoint cabinet members who make decisions.
+Being involved in every decision takes time, energy, and expertise, which arguably the crowd doesn't have.
+Not to mention the potential for one large group to decide things, or the reverse problem death by committee..this just seems fundamentally like a flawed idea to me.
+The goal of "allow[ing] every community member to have an equal say" sounds like an actual nightmare I've had.
+On the other hand, maybe engaging non-traditional participants on the design process, they'll also have a different understanding/appreciation for app development.